Porridge: Inside and Out

 At the outset, the main focus for the series was intended to be the ongoing and developing relationship between Fletcher and Barrowclough and how Fletcher would exploit the frailties in the prison warder's character.
 One new character, meant to be seen in just the first three episodes, was a first time offender by the name of Lennie Godber.
 The thinking behind it being that as Fletcher teaches young Godber about prison life so the audience would learn as well.

-It's now more than thirty years since the pilot episode was first transmitted and above any sitcom before or since 'Porridge' has stood the test of time.
+It's now more than forty years since the pilot episode was first transmitted and above any sitcom before or since Porridge has stood the test of time.
 It is as popular today as it was back in the 1970s with regular repeat runs on satellite channels such as UK Gold as well as on the BBC itself.
-A box set of the complete series (complete with specials) has also just been released on DVD.
+A box set of the complete series (complete with specials) is also available on DVD.

-However, 'Porridge' does have more of a cutting edge than 'Bilko' due to the fact that it is a bittersweet comedy in similar vein to 'M*A*S*H.' In all of these classic series there is one common denominator: Survival.
-The dilemmas and issues facing the prisoners are as real today as they would have been thirty years ago, which in the main is -as Jonathan Marshall wrote, 'How To Survive In The Nick'.
+However, Porridge does have more of a cutting edge than 'Bilko' due to the fact that it is a bittersweet comedy in similar vein to M*A*S*H. In all of these classic series there is one common denominator: Survival.
+The dilemmas and issues facing the prisoners are as real today as they would have been forty years ago, which in the main is -as Jonathan Marshall wrote, 'How to Survive in the Nick'.

-Before Ronnie was done with 'Porridge', there was one more project.
-A film.
+Before Ronnie was done with Porridge, there was one more projec: A movie.
 A couple of abortive attempts were made to sell the film by Allan McKeown, with whom Clement and La Frenais had formed a production company called Witzend Productions.
 When Allan met up with Lew Grade the Independent TV mogul snapped up the chance to take the hugely successful BBC series to the big screen.